Anisotropy with respect to the applied magnetic field of spin qubit decoherence times: Introduction

-For charge qubits, the analog of the direction of the external field is the direction of the line in space that connects the two qubits.
+For charge qubits, the analog of the direction of the external field is the direction of the line in space that connects the two quantum dots.
 It is normally not possible to adjust this over a wide range and even in a narrow range it is unlikely to be possible in a controllable way.
 As a result, the experiments we propose are only possible for spin qubits.
-For hybrid qubits that operate sometimes in the charge regime and sometimes in the spin regime, it may be possible to disentangle the sources of noise using the techniques presented here along with careful analysis of the experimental data.
-However, we will not attempt that here, since we are mainly attempting to establish the basic principles involved.
+In this paper, we limit the analysis to single-spin devices.
+The idea of using anisotropy to investigate noise should also be applicable to multi-dot qubit devices such as hybrid qubits \cite{Koh:2012p250503} or singlet-triplet qubits \cite{Johnson:2005p483}.
+The analysis is more complicated for these cases.
+For example, in the two-qubit experiment of Ref. \cite{seedhouse2021pauli}, the change in the ratio of g-factors as the field is rotated introduces additional complications.
+We will not attempt any treatment of these more complex multi-qubit systems in this work, since we are mainly attempting to establish the basic principles involved, and for this purpose it is best to do the simpler cases first.
+Nevertheless, it seems likely that the anisotropy in decoherence times would be a useful tool even in these more involved situations.